rocket-internet-berlin/RocketDropboxGELF/README.md

 ```

 A cronjob template is provided in `dropbox-gelf.cron`, running the script from `/opt/dropbox-gelf` as user `nobody` every 60 minutes.
 Please make sure your cron interval and `timespan` parameter match, otherwise *you will lose audit logs*.

+### Dropbox Business API v2 update (2016-07-20)
+Dropbox has not made available yet an audit endpoint for the v2 API.
+The existing v2 documentation suggests to keep using the v1 endpoint (/1/team/log/get_events).
+Ref: https://www.dropbox.com/developers/reference/migration-guide